univention/ucsschool-id-connector/docs/development.rst

 Dev setup
 ==========

-You might be tempted to think you can develop everything on your developer machine / laptop.
-However, running the |IDC| requires an LDAP, listeners etc, so you really need a full blown UCS installation.
-Hence, we rather have a local checkout on the dev machine, and then sync the code changes into an ID-Connector container that is running on a VM.
+Sadly, you can't develop everything on your developer machine / laptop: running the |IDC| requires an LDAP, listeners etc, so you really need a full blown UCS installation.
+Hence, we rather have a local checkout on the dev machine, and then sync the code changes into an |IDC| container that is running on a VM.

 .. figure:: images/dev_setup.svg
    :width: 700